sgougi/play21-jackrabbit-plugin/README.md

-What is JackRabbit Plugin ?
+What is Jackrabbit Plugin ?
 ============

 **JackRabbit plugin** is a module that seamlessly integrates the [Apache JackRabbit](http://jackrabbit.apache.org/) with  the [Play! framework](http://www.playframework.org/) 2.